-Online Video and Video Game Streaming Services in Different States
+State Taxation of Online Video and Video Game Streaming Services

 The sale of electronically delivered videos through the internet are not subject to NYS sales tax.
 This type of sale is considered an intangible.
-Under Tax Law 1105(a)(A) intangibles are not taxable.
-This includes videos that are downloaded from the internet.
-“The popular website Hulu is an example of a site that provides a large variety of streaming television programming.
-Currently, the service is free to end-users and is supported by uninterruptable advertisements that air during the programs (Pg.
-19).”
-This rule applies to any product that is transferred electronically to a customer through the internet.
+Under Tax Law 1105(a)(A), intangibles include videos that are downloaded from the internet and considered not taxable.
+“The popular website Hulu is an example of a site that provides a large variety of streaming television programming.”
+However, New York takes a different position for online video games.
+New York treats these services in the same manner as the sale of software, taxing both downloaded and streaming video game services.

 If you have any questions regarding the taxability of your online video and video game streaming services please contact us at firstname.lastname@example.org.

 - “Assembly Bill No. 252”, California Legislative Information, February 28, 2017, https://leginfo.legislature.ca.gov/faces/billTextClient.xhtml?bill_id=201720180AB252

 - “Florida Communications Services Tax”, Florida Department of Revenue, http://floridarevenue.com/taxes/taxesfees/Pages/cst.aspx

 - “Communications Services Tax Rate Table”, Florida Department of Revenue Address/Jurisdiction Database, https://pointmatch.floridarevenue.com/General/CommunicationsServicesTaxRates.aspx